ijeoma-hub202/HR-Analytics-Employee-Attrition/README.md

 10. Average years at company by job role

 ### Power BI
-Created 4 segments for easy and proper understanding and visualization effect
+Created 4 segments for easy and proper understanding and visualization effect.

 ### Conclusion
 The analysis of employee attrition provides valuable insights into the factors influencing turnover within the organization.
 Key predictors were identified such as job satisfaction, work life balance and engagement levels which plays a critical role in employee's decisions to stay or leave.
 The ultimate goal for this analysis is to help HR professionals make informed decisions to reduce turnover and enhance employee retention strategies.